yonggqiii/it5100a-notes/src/railway_pattern/validation.md

     _ <*> Failure r = Failure r
     Success f <*> Success x = Success (f x)
 ```
-Notice the double-failure case&mdash;the errors are combined or aggregated using the semigroup binary operation.
+Notice the double-failure case&mdash;the errors are combined or aggregated using the semigroup binary operation `(<>)`.
 This way, no information is lost if both operands are `Failure` cases since they are accumulated together.

 Assuredly, using a list of strings as our error log is fine because concatenation is an associative binary operation over lists!